 On Monday, October 21, 2019, the Steering Committee invited the community to 1) crowd-sort the ideas and 2) register as a Community Convention Delegate to help select the three Big Bold Ideas.
 (Read the release)

-For sorting the ideas, a simple “wiki survey” platform, called AllOurIdeas.com, was used, and its democratic, open, and efficient process allowed for the most popular ideas to bubble towards the top.
-Community members were permitted to vote as often as they liked, stop at any point, and view real-time results over the nearly two-week sorting period ending on Thursday, October 31, 2019.
-Additional ideas were submitted, taking the total to 500+ ideas!
+To sort the ideas, a simple “wiki survey” platform, called AllOurIdeas.com, was used, and its democratic, open, and efficient process allowed for the most popular ideas to bubble towards the top.
+Community members were permitted to vote as often as they liked, stop at any point, and view real-time results over the nearly two-week sorting period, which ended on Thursday, October 31, 2019.
+Additional ideas were submitted through the sorting process, taking the total number to 500+ ideas!